Why Do I Feel Like I Hate My Kids? Navigating Parenting

 Child rearing can be a rewarding and fulfilling experience, but it can also present significant challenges.
 Sometimes, negative emotions, like hate, toward your kids can creep in when raising them and that's common.
 It may help to acknowledge these emotions without judgment and try to work through them in a healthy way.
 Below are some possible explanations for negative emotions, like hate, that parents sometimes feel toward their kids.

 Stress and burnout are sometimes the cause of feeling like you hate your kids.
-Chronic stress can have a debilitating effect on your health, worsening negative feelings and potentially reducing your ability to cope.
-As fatigue and frustration build up, it can be challenging to put aside feelings of hate or anger and focus on being the parent you want to be.
-If you are stressed, it’s possible you may feel like a terrible parent for feeling as though you hate your child.
-You may feel that you hate being a mom, dad, or other kind of parent, or feel as if you dislike your child for putting you through this kind of stress.
-Please keep in mind that addressing the root of your stress may alleviate these feelings, and that thinking "I hate my child" does not automatically make you a bad parent.
+Chronic stress can have a debilitating effect on your health, worsening negative feelings like hate and potentially reducing your ability to cope.
+As fatigue and frustration build up, it can be challenging to put aside feelings of hate or anger and focus on being the parent to your kids that you want to be.
+If you are stressed, it’s possible you may feel like a terrible parent for feeling as though you hate your kid.
+You may feel that you hate being a mom, dad, or other kind of parent, or feel as if you dislike your kid for putting you through this kind of stress.
+Please keep in mind that addressing the root of your stress may alleviate these feelings, and that thinking "I hate my kid" does not automatically make you a bad parent.

 High expectations